CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/README.md

 ## Week8.md
 ### Our team met with Ju-Hung on Monday to discuss our project plan, technical and functional specs.
 I finished my prototype and recorded a test video.
 I also re-submitted various documents based on feedback from Dr. Block.
 Lastly, I submitted our prototyping efforts document.

+## Week9.md
+### Our team asynchronously worked on and finished our midterm presentation for Friday 3/21.